Graphical tools for selecting conditional instrumental sets: Introduction

-It is known that increasing the number of instruments, i.e., enlarging $Z$, cannot harm the asymptotic variance and may improve it \citep[e.g.][]{wooldridge2010econometric}.
+It is known that increasing the number of instruments, i.e., enlarging $Z$, can only improve the asymptotic variance \citep[e.g.][Chapter 5]{wooldridge2010econometric}.
 However, this may also increase the finite sample bias \citep{bekker1994alternative}.
 A related result that does not suffer from this drawback is given by \citet{kuroki2004selection}.
 They provide a graphical criterion that can identify in some cases which of two tuples $(Z_1,W)$ and $(Z_2,W)$ provides a more efficient estimator.
 However, this result is limited to singletons $Z_1$ and $Z_2$ with a fixed conditioning set $W$.
 The selection of the conditioning set $W$ has received even less attention.
 The only result we are aware of is by \citet{vansteelandt2018improving}, who establish that if a set $W$ is independent of the instrumental set $Z$ then using $(Z,W)$ rather than $(Z,\emptyset)$ cannot harm the efficiency and may improve it.
-We are not aware of any results for pairs where both the instrumental set and the conditioning set differ.
+There are no results for pairs where both the instrumental set and the conditioning set differ.

-There does, however, exist a similar problem in the setting without latent confounding that has received more research attention.
+There exists a similar problem in the setting without latent confounding that has received more research attention.
 In this setting and under a linearity assumption, it is possible to estimate the target total effect by using the ordinary least squares estimator adjusted for a valid adjustment set.
 There have been a series of more and more general graphical criteria to compare pairs of adjustment sets in terms of the asymptotic variance of the corresponding estimators \citep{kuroki2003covariate,kuroki2004selection,henckel2019graphical}.
-These advances have allowed \citet{henckel2019graphical} to graphically characterize an adjustment set that is guaranteed to attain the optimal asymptotic variance among all adjustment sets in causal linear models. \citet{rotnitzky2019efficient} and \citet{smucler2020efficient} show that this result also holds for a large class of non-parametric estimators \citep[see also][]{runge2021necessary,rotnitzky2022minimum,guo2022variable}.
+These advances have allowed \citet{henckel2019graphical} to graphically characterize an adjustment set guaranteed to attain the optimal asymptotic variance among all valid adjustment sets in causal linear models. \citet{rotnitzky2019efficient} show that this result also holds for a large class of non-parametric estimators \citep[see also][]{rotnitzky2022minimum,guo2022variable}. \citet{runge2021necessary} and \citet{smucler2020efficient} provide conditions under which this result generalizes to settings with latent variables, although they do assume that at least one valid adjustment set is observed.